utkarshmall13/streetview-google-cloud/README.md

 ## step-3: get google cloud api key.
-*Folow the instructions on the [google api page](https://developers.google.com/maps/documentation/streetview/overview) to see instrutions on obtaining the api key.
+* Follow the instructions on the [google api page](https://developers.google.com/maps/documentation/streetview/overview) to see instrutions on obtaining the api key.
 * Put the api key in the `streetview_downloader.py`, `google_key` variable.

+## step-4: run `streetview_downloader.py`
+* Finally run the python downloader script.
+You should find images in a directory named `images`